 The College has an emergency management plan designed to ensure there is a timely and effective response in the event of a significant emergency or dangerous situation occurring on campus involving an immediate threat to the health or safety of members of the campus community.
 Such situations include, but are not limited to: tornadoes, bomb threats, chemical spills, disease outbreaks, or armed intruders.
 Goldfarb works with local police and the Department of Public Safety to handle situations that warrant an emergency response.
-Students, staff and visitors are encouraged to notify the local police, Department of Public Safety or Director for Administration and Operations or designee of any situation that poses such a threat.
-If an officer with the Department of Public Safety is contacted about an emergency, he or she will notify the Director for Administration and Operations or designee.
+Students, staff and visitors are encouraged to notify the local police, Department of Public Safety or Vice Dean for Finance and Administration or designee of any situation that poses such a threat.
+If an officer with the Department of Public Safety is contacted about an emergency, he or she will notify the Vice Dean for Finance and Administration or designee.

-The Director for Administration and Operations will access available sources from campus administrative staff and local authorities to confirm the existence of the danger and will be responsible for initiating and coordinating the College's response, including notifying the appropriate local emergency response authorities for assistance.
+The Vice Dean for Finance and Administration will access available sources from campus administrative staff and local authorities to confirm the existence of the danger and will be responsible for initiating and coordinating the College's response, including notifying the appropriate local emergency response authorities for assistance.
 Depending on the nature of the emergency, other College departments may be involved in the confirmation process.

-Once the emergency is confirmed and based on its nature, the Director for Administration and Operations will consult with other appropriate College officials to determine the appropriate segment or segments of the College community to be notified.
+Once the emergency is confirmed and based on its nature, the Vice Dean for Finance and Administration will consult with other appropriate College officials to determine the appropriate segment or segments of the College community to be notified.

-The Director for Administration and Operations or designee, in collaboration with other appropriate personnel, will determine who should be notified and will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
+The Vice Dean for Finance and Administration or designee, in collaboration with other appropriate personnel, will determine who should be notified and will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.

 Depending on the segments of the campus the notification will target, the content of the notification may differ.
 When appropriate, the content of the notification will be determined in consultation with local authorities.
-Also as appropriate, the notification will give guidance as to whether its recipients shouldshelter in place or evacuate their location.
+Also as appropriate, the notification will give guidance as to whether its recipients should shelter in place or evacuate their location.

-The Director for Administration and Operations or designee will direct the issuance of emergency notifications, which will be accomplished using the RAVE system.
+The Vice Dean for Finance and Administration or designee will direct the issuance of emergency notifications, which will be accomplished using the RAVE system.

 - Upon admission to the college, every student is required to complete an information sheet that identifies multiple contact numbers.
 This information will be maintained in the system as long as the student is in active status.
 Changes to any of the contact numbers should be reported to the college immediately to insure up to date information. - All employees of the college, upon hire, will complete the information sheet.
-It is the responsibility of the individual to inform the college of any changes to their contact numbers.

-Student and employee contact information is updated by the College's Information System Department when changes occur.
+It is the responsibility of the individual to inform the college of any changes to their contact numbers. - Student and employee contact information is updated by the College's Information System Department when changes occur.

 The RAVE system is a notification system that provides multiple methods of communications with students, faculty and staff.
-Upon activation of the system, each individual will receive notice on their cellular telephone, land line telephone, a text message on their cellular telephone and/or an email message to their identified email account.
+Upon activation of the system, each individual will receive notice on their cellular telephone, land line telephone, a text message on their cellular telephone and an email message to their identified email account.
 Specific alerts have been developed for: